Tayfun Özcan: Featherweight Kickboxing Grand Prix

 Özcan was scheduled to face Sitthichai Sitsongpeenong in the quarterfinals of the ONE Featherweight Grand Prix, which was held at ONE Championship: First Strike on October 15, 2021. Özcan lost to Sitthichai by split decision.

 Post-Grand Prix

 Özcan faced Enriko Kehl at ONE: Full Circle on February 25, 2022.
 He won the bout via unanimous decision.

 Özcan was expected to face the former Glory lightweight champion Marat Grigorian at ONE on Prime Video 2 on September 30, 2022.
 On September 21, Özcan was rescheduled to Superbon Singha Mawynn for the ONE Kickboxing Featherweight Championship as a short-notice replacement for the injured Chingiz Allazov. Özcan was later once again booked to face Grigorian, as Yusupov and Superbon both failed the pre-fight medical, held the day before the event.
 He lost the fight by unanimous decision.

 Özcan faced Ali Baniasad at Enfusion #119 - 10 Year Anniversary on February 11, 2023.
 He won the fight by a second-round technical knockout.

+Özcan competed in a featherweight kickboxing match against Superbon Banchamek at ONE Fight Night 11 on June 9, 2023.
+He lost the fight by second-round knockout, getting knocked out with a head kick.

+GLORY

+Özcan made his Glory debut against Majid Amarouche at Glory 93 on July 20, 2024.
+He won the fight by unanimous decision.

+On December 7, 2024, Özcan faced Younes Smaili at Glory Collision 7.
+He lost the fight by split decision.

+Özcan was expected to face Ismail Ouzgni at Glory 100 - Day One on June 13, 2025.
+The fight was later cancelled.

+Özcan faced Don Sno at Glory 103 on August 23, 2025.
+He lost via split decision.